ElectroGamingStudios/JavaGameEngine/README.md

 ##### API Changes
 1: Changed the way Buttons are rendered
 ##### Bug fixes
-1: Fixed tick function not being called
+1: Fixed tick function not being called<br>
 2: Fixed issue on linux

+### Version 1.5
+The sixth offical release of the game engine!
+---- DATA NOT FOUND ----

 ## NOTE: Demos and games are not cross compatible with different engine versions.
 Please check the engine version before submiting an issue.